 - Before ASP we lived in conflict as households since we always forced our views as men onto all family members. - The non ASP families feel bad because we have left them behind.
 We feel good because even when I die my wife and children will not suffer.
-They will continue planning and budgeting for the family farming business. - Mostly it is men and boys who go to sell the produce as it requires some numeracy and literacy skills that are lacking with most women.
-The whole household knows what we are going to sell and when we come back we have to sit as family to budget for the funds.
+They will continue planning and budgeting for the family farming business. - Mostly it is men and boys who go to sell the produce as it requires some nu-

-- Before ASP, we men took the money for women's crops because we were jealous, ignorant, selfish men.
+- meracy and literacy skills that are lacking with most women.
+The whole household knows what we are going to sell and when we come back we have to sit as family to budget for the funds. - Before ASP, we men took the money for women's crops because we were jealous, ignorant, selfish men.
 We felt that because we are heads of household we should control and benefit from the sale of women's crops.
 Men wanted to benefit more than women, but joint planning helps to remove that as there is no imposing of one's ideas. - Men are not ashamed to do the female roles.
-The women who are not in ASPcoded households admire us, while the men are envious. - The change of chores includes men taking up cooking, drawing water, taking children to the clinics, grinding maize, and collecting firewood. - Women have started ploughing. - There is increased output with the involvement of women at household level on planning, implementation and marketing. - Men are still household heads even with the household approach, but we now consult and agree with other family members. - The sharing of roles is not at 50:50 as some men only help women in desperate situations or just occasionally. - The household approach has removed the practice of having a separate man's field where the wife works in the household approach, there are likely to be significant intergenerational benefits.
+The women who are not in ASPcoded households admire us, while the men are envious. - The change of chores includes men taking up cooking, drawing water, taking children to the clinics, grinding maize, and collecting firewood. - · Women have started ploughing. - There is increased output with the involvement of women at household level on planning, implementation and marketing. - Men are still household heads even with the household approach, but we now consult and agree with other family members - The sharing of roles is not at 50:50 as some men only help women in desperate situations or just occasionally. - The household approach has removed the practice of having a separate man's field where the wife works in the household approach, there are likely to be significant intergenerational benefits.
 This may, in the long term, encourage children to stay in farming and thus reduce migration into cities, rural underemployment and other problems.
-One of the most tangible gains that both men and women respondents repeatedly mentioned is that joint planning over expenditure has enabled more children to go to school.8 asserting sole ownership over "female" crops that have become lucrative, as has happened in many places across sub-Saharan Africa.
+One of the most tangible gains that both men and women respondents repeatedly mentioned is that joint planning over expenditure has enabled more children to go to school.

+A final, critical, finding is that the division between "male" and "female" crops is starting to disappear, according to some respondents.
+There are also indications that men are not asserting sole ownership over "female" crops that have become lucrative, as has happened in many places across sub-Saharan Africa.
 Women are able to market these in important quantities in their own right in many cases, or if men market them, everyone in the household is seen to benefit.
 If this is really a widespread phenomenon, and has arisen as a direct consequence of the household approach, it has the potential to revolutionize attempts to involve women in cash cropping and to resist their marginalization.